Marine Insurance and why your Shipments need it

 The Importance of Insuring Ocean Freight

 Shipping freight overseas almost always goes smoothly, with cargo being safely delivered on-time in the vast majority of cases.
 There is an inherent risk to every shipment.
-In a small number of instances, cargo can be damaged or lost due to theft, fire, or natural disasters.
+In a small number of instances, cargo can be damaged or lost due to theft, fire, or natural disasters and this could be detrimental to your business.
 Importers mistakenly believe that loss or damage to their shipment will be covered by the freight carrier, forwarder, or supplier, but this simply isn’t the case.

 Billions of dollars’ worth of cargo is damaged or stolen every year, and insurance will mitigate your loss in the event of an incident.
 U.S. and international laws require shipping companies to carry a certain minimum amount of cargo insurance.
 However, this insurance covers a meager dollar amount, making it insufficient for most shippers.

 Purchasing additional cargo insurance is the best way to protect shipments